Deserted Wife's Benefit

 Reduced rates of Deserted Wife's Benefit:

 Any new application for Deserted Wife’s Benefit received on or after 31 August 1992 is subject to an earnings limit as well as satisfying the PRSI contribution condition.
-Since May 2007, you will get one of the rates of Deserted Wife’s Benefit in the table above if your yearly income is less than €20,000.
+You will get one of the rates of Deserted Wife’s Benefit in the table above if your yearly income is less than €20,000.
 You are not entitled to Deserted Wife’s Benefit if your earnings are over €20,000.

 It is important to note, a reduced rate of Deserted Wife's Benefit based on earnings or insufficient PRSI contributions does not apply to claims made before 31 August 1992.